-- The products must provide for customers' participation in the stream of benefits produced by the demand-response products; 55 - The provider must have a plan for the reimbursement of the utility for any costs incurred as a result of the failure of the provider to perform its obligations; and - Demand-response measures included in the plan shall meet the same credit requirements as apply to suppliers of capacity in the applicable regional transmission organization market.
+- The products must at least satisfy the demand-response requirements of the regional transmission organization market in which the utility's service territory is located, including, but not limited to, any applicable capacity or dispatch requirements; 54 - The products must provide for customers' participation in the stream of benefits produced by the demand-response products; 55 - The provider must have a plan for the reimbursement of the utility for any costs incurred as a result of the failure of the provider to perform its obligations; 56 and - Demand-response measures included in the plan shall meet the same credit requirements as apply to suppliers of capacity in the applicable regional transmission organization market.57

 Public Act 97-0616, the Energy Infrastructure Modernization Act ("EIMA"), required ComEd and Ameren Illinois to file tariffs instituting an opt-in market-based peak time rebate ("PTR") program with the Commission within 60 days after the Commission approved the utility's Advanced Metering Infrastructure ("AMI") Plan.
 58 ComEd's PTR program was provisionally approved in Docket No. 12-0484, and Ameren Illinois' PTR program was likewise provisionally approved in Docket No. 13-0105.
-59 These programs are discussed further in Section 6.13, where demand response resource choices are examined.
+59 These programs are discussed further in Section 7.4, where demand response resource choices are examined.

 Public Act 99-0906 made significant revisions to the energy efficiency and demand response portfolio standard found in Section 8-103 of the Public Utilities Act, creating new requirements that became effective on January 1, 2018.
 On June 30, 2017, ComEd filed its 2018-2021 Energy Efficiency and Demand Response Plan; for its demand response goal, ComEd proposed to implement a demand response program element that would fund the enrollment into its air conditioning ("AC") cycling program of any purchasers of qualified smart thermostats from ComEd's other residential program elements.
-Ameren Illinois also filed its Energy Efficiency and Demand-Response Plan on June 30, 2017; Ameren Illinois proposed to achieve demand response reductions and meet its obligations under Section 8-103B(g)(4.5) through the peak demand reduction coincident to the electric energy efficiency savings proposed in its plan.
-These Plans were both approved by the Commission on September 11, 2017.
+60 Ameren Illinois also filed its Energy Efficiency and Demand-Response Plan on June 30, 2017; Ameren Illinois proposed to achieve demand response reductions and meet its obligations under Section 8-103B(g)(4.5) through the peak demand reduction coincident to the electric energy efficiency savings proposed in its plan.
+61 These Plans were both approved by the Commission on September 11, 2017.
+62

-Ameren Illinois and ComEd filed new energy efficiency plans as required by March 1, 2021 to cover the 2022-2025 period.
-Ameren once again proposed to achieve its demand response goal through coincident peak demand reduction achieved by the energy efficiency portfolio; this proposal was approved by the Commission on July 22, 2021.
-Like Ameren, ComEd also proposed to utilize the same approach as in its prior plan to achieve its demand response goal.
-The Commission approved ComEd's proposal to continue to meet its demand response goals through its residential and income-eligible energy efficiency programs on June 24, 2021.
+Ameren Illinois and ComEd filed new energy efficiency plans as required by March 1, 2021 to cover the 2022-2025 period.63 Ameren once again proposed to achieve its demand response goal through coincident peak demand reduction achieved by the energy efficiency portfolio; this proposal was approved by the Commission on July 22, 2021.64 Like Ameren, ComEd also proposed to utilize the same approach as in its prior plan to achieve its demand response goal.
+The Commission approved ComEd's proposal to continue to meet its demand response goals through its residential and income-eligible energy efficiency programs on June 24, 2021.65